The most popular traditional Christmas foods consumed on Christmas Day

 1. Roast potatoes

 Why so popular?
 Of all the trimmings, a roast just simply would not be a roast without the icon of side dishes, and you put a perfect roast potato firmly in the top spot – ahead of even the turkey.
 And we concur.
-Soft and fluffy on the inside, crispy and crunchy on the outside, whether you go festive trad/slightly posh by cooking them in goose fat, or go for the (somewhat more heart healthy option) of roasting them in olive oil, the humble spud is the undisputed King of Christmas dinner.
+Soft and fluffy on the inside, crispy and crunchy on the outside, whether you go festive trad/slightly posh by cooking them in goose fat, or go for the (somewhat more heart-healthy option) of roasting them in olive oil, the humble spud is the undisputed King of Christmas dinner.

-How to serve: Jazz things up with some crushed cloves of garlic, sprinkle over some fresh rosemary or thyme, go a little Italian with a dash of oregano and some lemons.
+How to serve: Jazz things up with some crushed cloves of garlic, sprinkle over some fresh rosemary or thyme, and go a little Italian with a dash of oregano and some lemons.
 You could also mix other root veg in with them (saves on oven space and washing up) - try adding swede and a festive parsnip (though make sure they’re pretty chunky or add them in later in the cooking process as they will take less time).
 Or, just put them in sizzling oil and add salt.
 Because sometimes the simple things are the best.

 Get the recipe: Roast potatoes